openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 #### Socially Awkward

 Something about your behavior tends to rub people the wrong way.
-Perhaps you don't respect the personal space of others, you tend to ramble in conversation, or share overly personal details.
+Perhaps you don't respect the personal space of others, tend to ramble in conversation, or share overly personal details.
 Whatever the nature of your awkwardness, it makes social situations difficult for you at times.

 #### Stubborn

 It's your way or the highway.
 Maybe not all of the time, but once you've made your mind up on an important matter, you won't budge.
 You probably won't even compromise.

 #### Uncoordinated